-Financial assets at fair value through profit or loss account
+Financial assets at fair value through income statement

-Except for derivative financial instruments, all financial assets are designated as fair value through the profit or loss account upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
+All financial assets are designated as fair value through the profit or loss account upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
 Information about these financial assets is provided internally on a fair value basis to the syndicate's key management.
 The syndicate's investment strategy is to invest and evaluate performance with reference to their fair values.